SeleniumHQ/selenium/README.md

 ## Tour

-The code base is generally segmented around the languages used to write the component.
+The codebase is generally segmented around the languages used to write the component.
 Selenium makes extensive use of JavaScript, so let's start there.
 Working on the JavaScript is easy.
 First of all, start the development server: